A peek into the history of Virar.

 Tungareshwar Wildlife Sanctuary | Distance: 26 Km from Virar

 Between the cities of Virar and Vasai lies Tungareshwar.
 It’s a densely forested region; during the monsoon, the surroundings are lush and green, smattering flowing waterfalls.
-At the height of 2,177 feet, it is a well-known hiking destination.
+At a height of 2,177 feet, it is a well-known hiking destination.

 In 2003, Tungareshwar was declared a wildlife sanctuary to improve animal habitat and offer more space for predators like leopards.